open-simh/.github/docs/contributions.md

   * External dependencies must be generally available, and appropriately licensed.
 Note that while LGPL licensed code may be used, GPL is inconsitent with SimH and is absolutely prohibited.
   * Embedded firmware/microcode and the like from the emulated system must be compatibly licensed, acquired by the end user, or by some other means avoid encumbering the SimH project.
 * Documentation - people other than the author need to be able to understand and use it.
- * We don't currently require formal Certificates of Origin for contributions, but we expect contributors to ensure that they have the rights to grant the project to use them under the MIT/BSD style license.
+ * We don't currently require formal Certificates of Origin for contributions, but we expect contributors to ensure that they have the right and authority to allow the project to use them under the MIT/BSD style license.
 * Supportability
   * Ideally, the contributor plans to support it for the indefinite future.
   * It should be in a state where someone else can take over with reasonable effort.